saucelabs/sauce-school/README.md

 npm install
 ```

-### 5. Add .md files and use [Claat](https://github.com/googlecodelabs/tools) to render an HTML page/ JSON file.
+### 5. Add .md Files to add Course Module3_SeleniumJS

+[Claat](https://github.com/googlecodelabs/tools) will render an HTML page/ JSON file inside of `site/codelabs`.

+*   The `/codelab` directory contains all courses, each with several modules in it.
 <!-- -->
- Place a markdown file in a folder called _tools/ site/codelabs_.
-Enter that folder and run the command `claat export <filename.md>` (e.g `claat export Module1_SeleniumJS.md`) to export it to a new directory with a .json file and index.html.
+ Place a markdown file for course modules in a folder called _/site/codelabs_.

+ * Each Course module `.md.` file is labeled by language and module number (e.g. Module3_SeleniumJS.md).
+ * The `tag` at the top of each codelab markdown file identifies the course e.g. java, javascript, python etc.) which are made of many 'modules' with several lessons in it.
+The codelabs will br grouped together into a course (aka `views`) according to this tag.

-  **!IMPORTANT at the top of the .md file , you need to have project information with the id- this is what your file generated for the codelab will be named.
-Set it to the same name as your project directory (see below) of your codelab** (see below).
+  **!IMPORTANT at the top of the .md file , you need to have project information with the id- this is the name of the rendered codelab in `site/buile/codelabs`* (see below).

-  Teh codelab folder contains all courses, each with several modules in it.
-Each Course module is labeled by language and module number (e.g. Module 3 SeleniumJS) Each markdown file is a 'module' with several lessons in it.
-The 'feedback link' is [set to a G-Form](https://docs.google.com/forms/d/1QKpJDvv64-YXrCPr_unHL-fBAezRnGzqjruLMKC4ssQ/edit?usp=sharing) for people to fill out about bugs/ issues/ questions.
+* The `feedback link` is [a G-Form](https://docs.google.com/forms/d/1QKpJDvv64-YXrCPr_unHL-fBAezRnGzqjruLMKC4ssQ/edit?usp=sharing) for people to fill out about bugs/ issues/ questions.

- *convention, make the .md file use underscores_in_the_name.md and the folder containing that index.html (generated from id in .md file) codelabs files have dashes-in-the-name*
+ * Convention, make the .md file use underscores_in_the_name.md and the folder containing that index.html (generated from id in .md file) codelabs files have dashes-in-the-name*

+ **Example metadata at the top of `.md` file:**

 ```
-author:Lindsay
+author:Lindsay Walker
 summary: Module X of the course X. Learn to write Selenium tests in X programming language with X Test runner and X framework
 id: ModiuleX_SeleniumLang
-tags: <enter view names here from tools/site/app>
+tags: <enter tag names here from /site/app/views/*.json>
-categories: <enter category for drop-down filter>
+categories: <enter a single category for drop-down filter>
 environments: Web
 status: Published/ Work in Progress feedback link: https://forms.gle/CGu4QchgBxxWnNJK8